 Also on the 17th, the Bronx Raised Hip-Hop Series is on at the Willis Avenue Community Gardens in the Bronx (Willis Ave. and 143rd St.) Local artists use dance, spoken word, and music to deliver rhythm and rhymes that reflect a Bronx state of mind.
 If you miss it tomorrow night, there will be another one on August 2nd.
 Who knows?
 Maybe you’ll witness the musical birth of the next Afrika Bambaattaa or Grandmaster Flash.

-You can finally learn the dance of love…tango…in Stuyvesant Park (around Second Ave. and 16th Street).
+learn the dance of love…tango…in Stuyvesant Park (around Second Ave. and 16th Street).
 Argentine tango lessons will be among the around the fountain.
 Beginner lessons are from 6:00 to 6:45 pm, but the dancing doesn’t end until 9.

 Motown will be represented on the Astoria Park Lawn in Queens in the Motor City Revue on July 31st at 7:30.
 Marvin, Smokey, Diana & The Supremes and The Temptations are just some of the artists that will be covered.